lbrun25/fhf-email-scraping/README.md

 ### Fiches

-You can scrap emails by iterating through a list of institution by providing an ID range.
+You can scrape emails by iterating through a list of institution by providing an ID range.
 For example, when the id is 2, it will scrape the email from this page: https://etablissements.fhf.fr/annuaire/hopital-fiche.php?id=2.
 This method may not be effective as some institutions may not be listed or may no longer be in operation, but you can still scrape many emails by browsing the records by id.

 You can specify a range for the IDs to iterate by using the `--lower` and `--upper` arguments.
 The default range is from 0 to 10000.